 Environment

 Capturing natural carbon free energy was the next logical step and in 2013 over 20,000 solar panels were installed on the roof of the factory - at the time, this was the largest roof mounted solar array in the UK.
-In 2019, a further 10,000 panels were installed through the creation of a solar car port, taking the total onsite site capacity to 7.7MW – enough to cover over 1,750 homes.
+In 2019, a further 10,000 panels were installed through the creation of a solar car park, taking the total onsite site capacity to 7.7MW – enough to cover over 1,750 homes.

 This forward-thinking approach has been applied to all other aspects of site sustainability.
 By applying lean manufacturing principles to Bentley’s site sustainability strategy, waste has been successfully reduced in all areas – and over 1,250 of our manufacturing colleagues have been trained resulting in 20 per cent efficiency across all operations.